-This form is to be used to correct an employee's name, Social Security Number or Board Tracking Number, county of injury or claims office that has been listed incorrectly in a claim.
+File this form to correct the employee's name, Social Security Number or Board Tracking Number, correct the county of injury and to correct a claims office that has been listed incorrectly in a claim.
+(This form can be filed by any party.)